What do you do at your Physical Therapy placement in Vietnam?

 You can work at a center for children with disabilities.
 You’ll focus on educational games and running fine motor skills workshops.
 You can also help children develop skills in art and dance, or teach mathematics classes.
 Your input here will help support the local teachers.

 You can run vocational training classes to teach some of the older teenagers skills like weaving, making incense, bags, paper flowers, cooking, and other craft items.
 These activities encourage creativity and hand-eye coordination, and the skills learned can be used in future careers to secure an income.

-Where you will work on the Physiotherapy Internship in Vietnam
+Where you will work on the Physical Therapy Internship in Vietnam

-You will gain physiotherapy work experience in Vietnam at one of two placements.
+You'll gain physical therapy work experience in Vietnam at one of two placements.
 We can place you at a care centre in Hanoi, the capital of Vietnam.
-Or you can work at a rehabilitation centre in a more rural setting about 60km outside of Hanoi.
+Or you can work at a rehabilitation center in a more rural setting about 60km outside of Hanoi.

 In Hanoi, you’ll navigate your way through thousands of motorcycles, Vietnam’s primary mode of transport for most people.
 Follow the delicious smells coming from street food vendors at nearly every corner.
 Enjoy lunches of spring rolls and Vietnam’s famous pho, a noodle dish with rice, broth, herbs, and chicken or beef.

 These programs are ideal for medical or healthcare science students looking for a practicum experience abroad.
 As a practicum student, learning comes to life as you observe doctors and participate in healthcare outreaches.
 You’ll get a first-hand insight into medical practices in developing countries and actively learn from professionals in the field.